 Chessie is still fondly remembered around town.
-Several current and former employees were students in her schools, such as Dr. Maguire and Tom Brandon.
+Several current and former employees were students in her schools, such as Dr. Dennis Maguire and Tom Brandon.
 They remember her to be small but a powerful force for children.

-About 6635 students have attended Chess since its opening in 2000.
+- About 12,000 students have attended Chess since its opening in 2000.

-There are 44,196 books living in the school library and there were 33,699 books checked out last year.
+- There are 44,196 books living in the school library and there were 33,699 books checked out last year.

-Chess has participated in the Jump for Heart Program since it opened.
+- Chess has participated in the Jump for Heart Program since it opened.